ashleyjtaylor/actions/README.md

 ```

 This will install all monorepo dependencies and will deploy a `ToolsStack` to your AWS account.
 The stack will allow github actions to interact with your AWS account, i.e. assume roles in order to run `cdk deploy`.

+## Commits

+Repo follows a [conventional commits](https://www.conventionalcommits.org/en/v1.0.0-beta.4/) system.
+This is re-inforced by `commitlint`.

+- `fix:` - will create a `patch` version update of the changed package
+- `feat:` - will create a `minor` version update of the changed package
+- `BREAKING CHANGE:` - will create a `major` version update of the changed package
+- `chore:` - for minor changes to the monorepo.
+- `docs:` - for changes to documentation files